fernandoproto/WEB322/README.md

-# WEB322
+# WEB322 App

-Application developed in WEB322 Course.
+Application developed in WEB322 Course at Seneca College.

 Languages and Technologies used:
   * Javascript